cloudnative-pg/cloudnative-pg/docs/src/labels_annotations.md

     replaces the old and deprecated `cnpg.io/hibernateClusterManifest` label

 `cnpg.io/fencedInstances`
-:   Name of the instances to be fenced, the value should be a JSON list of all instances
+:   List, expressed in JSON format, of the instances that need to be fenced.
-    we want to be fenced, e.g `["cluster-example-1","cluster-example-2`"].
-If the list contains `*` element, every instance is fenced.
+    The whole cluster is fenced if the list contains the `*` element.

 `cnpg.io/forceLegacyBackup`
-:   If `true`, force to call barman-cloud-backup without a reference backup name
-    (without `--name` option)
+:   Applied to a `Cluster` resource for testing purposes only, in order to
+    simulate the behavior of `barman-cloud-backup` prior to version 3.4 (Jan 2023) when the `--name` option was not available.

 `cnpg.io/hash`
 :   The hash value of the resource

 `cnpg.io/hibernation`
-:   An annotation used to hibernate a cluster, support values are `on`, `off`
+:   Applied to a `Cluster` resource to control the [declarative hibernation feature](declarative_hibernation.md).
+    Allowed values are `on` and `off`.

 `cnpg.io/managedSecrets`
-:   Name of image pull secrets managed by operator, applied on `ServiceAccount`
+:   Pull secrets managed by the operator and automatically set in the
+    `ServiceAccount` resources for each Postgres cluster

 `cnpg.io/nodeSerial`
-:   Serial number of the instance pod
+:   On a pod resource, identifies the serial number of the instance within the
+    Postgres cluster

 `cnpg.io/operatorVersion`
 :   Version of the operator